amarnathreddy0201/amarnathreddy0201/pytorch.md

 Overall, SAM enables zero-shot, flexible, and interactive segmentation by decoupling image understanding from user prompts.

-### Q: How do you check whether a face recognition model correctly maps the same person?
+### 62): How do you check whether a face recognition model correctly maps the same person?
 ```
 I evaluate the model at the embedding level by comparing face feature vectors.